Ludwig Mies van der Rohe: Career in the United States

 After being hired at the Armour Institute of Technology, Mies settled in Chicago, Illinois.
 When the Armour Institute merged with the Lewis Institute to form the Illinois Institute of Technology (IIT) in 1940, Mies remained on IIT's faculty to head its architecture department.
 He was hired to design the Illinois Institute of Technology Academic Campus's new buildings and master plan.
 All his buildings still stand there, including Alumni Hall, the Carr Memorial Chapel, and his masterpiece the S.R.
 Crown Hall, built as the home of IIT's School of Architecture.

-In 1944, he became an American citizen, completing his severance from his native Germany.
-His thirty years as an American architect reflect a more structural, pure approach toward achieving his goal of a new architecture for the twentieth century.
+In 1944, he became an US citizen, completing his severance from his native Germany.
+His thirty years as an US architect reflect a more structural, pure approach toward achieving his goal of a new architecture for the twentieth century.
 He focused his efforts on enclosing open and adaptable "universal" spaces with clearly arranged structural frameworks, featuring prefabricated steel shapes filled in with large sheets of glass.

 His early projects at the IIT campus, and for developer Herbert Greenwald, presented to Americans a style that seemed a natural progression of the almost forgotten nineteenth century Chicago School style.
 His architecture, with origins in the German Bauhaus and western European International Style, became an accepted mode of building for American cultural and educational institutions, developers, public agencies, and large corporations.